zombo/atomcoin-new/doc/readme-qt.rst

 UPNnP port forwarding
 ---------------------

-To use UPnP for port forwarding behind a NAT router (recommended, as more connections overall allow for a faster and more stable bitcoin experience), pass the following argument to qmake:
+To use UPnP for port forwarding behind a NAT router (recommended, as more connections overall allow for a faster and more stable atomcoin experience), pass the following argument to qmake:

 ::